Ali Karimi: Personal life

 Ali Karimi married Sahar Davari in 1999, at the age of 21.
 The couple has a daughter named Hima and two sons named Havash and Hirsa.

 Karimi publicly supported the Mahsa Amini protests against the government of Iran in late 2022.
 He posted on Instagram that not even holy water could "wash away this disgrace" of Amini's death.
 In addition to his criticism of the government, he used his platform of 14+ million followers to advise Iranians on how to bypass Internet censorship in their country.
 Based in Dubai, he was charged in absentia by Iran with "encouraging riots", and his house in Lavasan was seized by the Iranian state.
+Karimi was also reportedly the target of a kidnapping attempt by the Iranian government.
+After leaving Iran, Karimi lived in Dubai before moving to the United States in 2023.

 On 21 December 2022, after Karimi's meeting with Frank-Walter Steinmeier, the German president, Steinmeier, emphasized his support for the Iranian protesters.

 On 18 January 2023, Karimi publicly tweeted his support for exiled crown prince Reza Pahlavi to assume a role as representative of the Iranian people pending a national referendum.

+During the 2025–2026 Iranian protests and the ensuing 2026 Iran massacres, Karimi spoke at a January diaspora rally in Los Angeles and called for political change in Iran.
+He also wrote an open letter to FIFA and all its member football associations, calling on FIFA president Gianni Infantino to speak up on the protest deaths.